chilliard99/CEN3031/Sprint1.md

 User Stories:

      front:
+     - As a front end dev, i want to use angular material which makes designing components easier, so we can speed up development and add more user features.
+     -
+     -

      back:
      - As a back-end engineer, I want the most basic testing environment in Go so that we can begin testing our back-end implementations.